campaignmonitor/cmfbsub/README.md

 ## Running the app locally

-To run the app locally:
+To run the app locally, install foreman with `gem install foreman`:

 ```
 foreman start